John Brown (fugitive slave): Life

 In Georgia, Fed was sold to planter Thomas Stevens, a man of Welsh descent, who had a cotton plantation and whiskey still near Milledgeville.
 He was the maternal grandfather of Mary Ann Harris Gay.
 She published two works in the late 19th century, a memoir about Atlanta during the Civil War and a novel about antebellum plantation life, set first in Mississippi.

 Fed worked under Stevens for more than 15 years, and described the man as "savage" in his treatment.
 He detailed Stevens' cruel treatment and regular physical abuse of him and other slaves over the years.
-After Stevens fell sick, he was given to Dr. Thomas Hamilton of Clinton, Georgia.
-Dr. Hamilton administered cruel experimentation including heat remedies until Brown fell out.
 After several attempts, Fed escaped, taking the name of John Brown.

 Brown made his way North, working in various places.
 He sailed to England in 1850, as the new Fugitive Slave Law passed in the United States increased enforcement against fugitive slaves even in free states.
 He did not want to be taken back into slavery.
 In London, Brown worked as a carpenter.
 There he contacted the British and Foreign Anti-Slavery Society to tell his story.
 In 1855 he dictated a memoir to the society's secretary, Louis Alexis Chamerovzow.
 It was published in London as Slave Life in Georgia: A Narrative of the Life, Sufferings, and Escape of John Brown, a Fugitive Slave, Now in England.
 Brown's is one of numerous slave narratives published before and after the Civil War.

 Brown married a local Englishwoman.
 He remained in London until his death, earning a living as a herbalist.
 He died in London in 1876.

+In 2024 Dorset Museum had a display about Brown based on research carried out by Jordan Cole, a student from Bath Spa University.
+Brown had lived in Dorchester where the museum is located, between 1865 and 1870, and lectured on his experiences of slavery at the Corn Exchange near the museum.